Court: Ohio Ninth District Court of Appeals

 Date Filed: June 8, 2020

 Update: On March, 31, 2022, the Court of Appeals affirmed the lower court’s judgment in the bakery’s favor.
 On appeal to the Ohio Supreme Court, the Reporters Committee, joined by a coalition of news media organizations, publishers and trade groups, filed a friend-of-the-court brief on May 16, 2022, emphasizing the potential chilling effect on news reporting if the appeals court’s decision is permitted to stand.
+On Aug.
+30, 2022, the Ohio Supreme Court declined to accept review by a vote of 4-3.
+The court also declined to accept Gibson Bros.’ cross-appeal.

 Background: In 2016, students at Oberlin College, a private liberal arts school in Ohio, protested against Gibson’s Bakery after an altercation between three Black students and a white employee of the family run shop.
 Statements included in a student protest flyer and a Student Senate resolution accused the bakery of engaging in racial profiling and having a history of discrimination.